 The jukebox of music and pop culture references are fun — and there’s a level to this film that wants to be lovably geeky and a punk rock outcast — but the music is a retread of Vol. 1 while the pop culture references feel unintentionally disingenuous.
 The 80s homages, cameos and catchy-as-hell retro soundtrack inside of a $200 million film make it a commodification of geek culture rather than a new addition or re-contextualization.

 The pop culture carousel of references are pleasurable but do little beyond send a Pavlovian signal to the audience so they go “ahhhh haha I know that reference!” or “oooh it’s that 80s guy!”
 The soundtrack is fun, but it does little to enhance scenes.
-The music doesn’t create a rhythm for the scenes or contrast and elevate situations; it’s there so people will go buy the soundtrack.
+The music doesn’t create a rhythm or contrast and elevate situations; it’s there so people will go buy the soundtrack.
 But credit where credit is due: two songs, especially “Brandy, You’re a Fine Girl,” have thematic purpose and rise above the gimmick.
-The use of Cat Stevens greatly enhances a scene that wouldn’t work without such a perfect song choice.
+The use of Cat Stevens greatly enhances a scene and got me to get all watery eyed.
 It’s a superficial tactic to use nostalgia to create emotion in situations where it isn’t earned (the finale), but it does create emotion, so I suppose there’s something to be said for the marriage of song/moment here.

 Since 2015, Marvel’s universe has become bigger but the lack of threat and death for characters has become non-existent.
 We know there’s a film where everyone meets so we know no one of importance can die.
 An action film without the threat of death is like beer without alcohol.
 Gunn attempts to sidestep this by issue by crafting a loosely plotted film (let’s call this film soda instead of beer) that’s intentionally without high stakes — but when it jumps into a CGI video game filled third act, it’s hard to be involved or care.